Neoregelia are a genus of strikingly coloured epiphytic Bromeliads, and the ‘Fireball’ cultivar is every bit as bold as it sounds.

 Watering

-It’s a good practice to flush out the central “cup” with clean water once a week, so use that as your sole watering opportunity and allow to dry between watering instances.
+It’s considered good practice to flush out the central “cup” with clean water once a week.

 Substrate